 - Courses are listed on the student transcript and are listed as having a "modified grade".

-- Students work individually with GOAL's Director of Academic Inclusion to design specific outcomes from traditional courses.
+- Students work individually with GOAL's Academic Coordinator to design specific outcomes from traditional courses.

 Students enrolled in GOAL will also be responsible for attending 1 GOAL Course per semester (4 credit hours).
 GOAL courses are differentiated to meet individual needs of each student, and are meant to provide specialized instruction, tools, and supports for success at the University of Northern Colorado and post-college life.
 Students are given the opportunity to work and improve upon their competencies in functional academics.
 Each unit is specifically designed to best support students in college and beyond.
 Click here to visit our catalog page.